An Overview of the political system of Qatar

 Qatar is an emirate, and its Head of State (since 1995) is the Emir Sheikh Hamad bin Khalifa al-Thani.
 He also holds the positions of Minister of Defense and Commander-in-Chief of the Armed Forces.
 The emirate is hereditary, so there are no elections for this position.
 The heir apparent is Sheikh Tamim Bin Hamad Al-Thani.

-The head of government is the Prime Minister Hamad bin Jasim bin Jabir al-Thani, and the Deputy Prime Minister is Abdallah bin Hamad al-Atiyah.
+The head of government is the Prime Minister Hamad bin Jasim bin Jabir al-Thani (since 2007), and the Deputy Prime Minister is Ahmad bin Abdallah al-Mahmud (since 2011).
 These positions are appointed by the Emir.

 Legislative Branch:

-The Advisory Council has 45 members, 30 of whom are elected by direct, general secret ballot, and 15 of whom are appointed by the Emir.
-The term of service of the appointed members expires when these members resign their seats or are relieved from their posts.
+The Advisory Council can draft and approve laws, but final say is in the hands of the Emir.
+The Council has 45 members, 30 of whom are elected by direct, general secret ballot, and 15 of whom are appointed by the Emir.
+The next election is scheduled for 2013.

 Judicial Branch: